Work in progress: MDR implementation – impact on your Quality Management System (ISO 13485:2016)

 – New technical documentation

-The slides for you to download are intended to provide you with a rough overview over which articles of the MDR may affect which processes of your QMS.
+The slides Effects on QMS are intended to provide you with a rough overview over which articles of the MDR may affect which processes of your QMS.
 The presentation also shows the possible actions that may need to be performed for gaining compliance.
 The presentation does not purport to be complete and I also recommend to keep track of ongoing discussions and monitoring of publications.

 Getting involved in discussions with your peers is a great way of elaborating feasible solutions.
 Needless to say, but I still do it: consider getting in contact with us to take advantage of the experiences we are constantly able to expand through our work.
 You’ll see more in our Services section.